Direct Loan Program

 Tips on Private Loans

 Do your homework before submitting an application.
-The interest rates are usually determined by the applicants and/or co-signers credit history or score.
+Interest rates are usually determined by the applicant’s and/or co-signer’s credit history or score.
 Be sure you ask what your interest rate is going to be, and if there are any upfront fees or fees added later when repayment starts.
 Be sure you also know the consequences of withdrawing from school early, making a late interest payment or making a late principal payment once you start repayment.

-- Interest rate and how it is calculated
+- The interest rate and how it is calculated

 - The amount of application or origination fees (upfront fees or repayment fees)

 - When payments are required (interest and principal)

 Consolidating Your Federal Student Loans